transmitly/transmitly-channel-provider-twilio-configuration/README.md

 # Transmitly.ChannelProvider.Twilio.Configuration

-A shared configuration for the Transmitly Twilio channel provider.
+A shared configuration for the Transmitly™ Twilio channel provider.

 ### Getting started